infor-design/enterprise/README.md

 ### Running the tests

 Functional tests are the primary way we test the codebase.
-To run the every type of test, run `npm run test`.
+To run every type of test, run `npm run test`.

 ### Editor Plugins